 During the onsite visit, the EEC received some information on different learning opportunities available to the students.
 Moreover, the stakeholders confirmed the need for experts in the field, being positive about students' access to internships, work-based dissertations/projects and employment.
 While the LLM will not be validated by the professional regulatory body, the ongoing collaboration with the Cyprus Bar Council indicates commitment to abide by appropriate standards of legal education.
-Though this PG programme does not need to be accredited/validated by the Cyprus Bar Council, there are good synergies with this regulatory body, as criminal law is one of the core foundations of legal knowledge for students who intend to sit the Bar exam.
 The Chair of the Department emphasised the social engagement dimension of the law programmes, stressing that all the law programmes resonate with the local and societal context.